bar771/xRat/README.md

 # xRat
-xRat is the perfect tool for trolling your friends ;) The RAT(Remote Admin Tool) is a Windows OS compatible, not cross-platform.
+xRat is the perfect tool for trolling your friends ;)<br/>
+The RAT(Remote Admin Tool) is Windows compatible, not cross-platform.

 # Features:
 - Open a uri via Internet Explorer.